All blog posts

 Getting Started

-Want to get started on your business case?
-Then be sure to download our template - it gives you a framework in which you can present the info you gather in a clear way.
-That way, you'll have a powerful document in hand when you finally get to pitch your idea to your CEO.
+Ready to start building your business case?
+Be sure to download our template—it'll give you a framework for clearly presenting the information you've gathered.
+This way, you'll have a powerful document ready to go when you finally pitch your idea to your CEO.

 As an example, you'll also get a completed copy about Dripl and our Refill Point.
 Would you also like to use it yourself to present Dripl to your CEO?
 Then be sure to refine the arguments for why your company really needs Dripl, as they may vary from company to company.